Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 ## Properties

 In _Properties_, you can globally define [properties](../../../load-testing/manual/480-test-suite-configuration/) or [secret properties](../../../load-testing/manual/480-test-suite-configuration/#secret-properties) to use for test execution.

-Properties can be overwritten for each individual load test, and if not set in XTC will be read from the project data.
+Properties configured at project level apply to all new load tests alike, while [properties defined at a certain load test](../155-lt-settings) apply to that load test only.
+Load-test-level properties will overwrite project-level properties.
+Properties that are not set in XTC will be read from the project data.